Massage Works Dandenong Ranges

 A spate of clients have presented suffering from Tempero-Mandibular Joint (TMJ) Disorder with chronically tight necks and jaws, grinding their teeth, and associated headaches.
 While medicos will say it is little understood, they are over thinking it...the tendency for the effects of emotional stress to inexorably creep up and overwhelm us is the cause of the bulk of our health issues.
 Leg length differences, mild scoliosis, poor posture and lack of exercise accounts for much of the rest.
 Of course, it is a complex and unique joint and some will have sustained injury or degeneration in the joint.
 Lastly, there is a dental aspect to the condition where poor bite can be an issue.

-Concepts employed consist of:
+Concepts that can be employed consist of:

 • Releasing holding patterns/blockages at the diaphragm, shoulders and hips with light